HanxiangLiuJack/BookOrderingSystem/TeamiOSProgrammingStandard.md

 * Do not use break or continue statements (unless you are using a switch control structure) without the explicit permission.
 * Use one return statement per method.
 Do not use multiple return statements in the same method without the explicit permission.
 * Use appropriate language-specfic naming standards for Java.
 Class names must start with InitialCapitalLetters, constants are ALL_UPPER_CASE, and all other identfiers use initialLowerCase.
+* Make your access specifiers as restrictive as possible.
+Private things should be private, including all data members.